Sorry, you need to enable JavaScript to visit this website.

 Early withdrawal exceptions and penalties

 A final key difference between the Roth 401(k) and Roth IRA is their withdrawal rules.
-You can only withdraw from your Roth 401(k) once you’ve reached age 59 ½ and it’s been at least five years since your first deposit.
+You can only withdraw from your Roth 401(k) once you’ve reached age 59 ½ and it has been at least five years since your first deposit.
 Withdrawals can be made without penalty if you become disabled, or if done by a beneficiary after your death.
 This rule applies to both your contributions and any earnings.
 Any withdrawals that don’t meet these requirements will result in tax penalties.

 In a Roth IRA, the withdrawal rules for your earnings are the same as the rules for a Roth 401(k).
 However, you can withdraw your contributions tax-free and penalty-free at any time.